NyQuil Cold & Flu (Alcohol Free)

 Brand Name: Coricidin HBP Maximum Strength Flu, NyQuil Cold & Flu (Alcohol Free), Triaminic Flu Cough & Fever, Triaminic Multi-Symptom Fever, Tylenol Childrens Plus Cough & Runny Nose

-What is NyQuil Cold & Flu (Alcohol Free) (acetaminophen, chlorpheniramine, and dextromethorphan)?
+What is NyQuil Cold & Flu (Alcohol Free)?

 Acetaminophen is a pain reliever and fever reducer.